-State the unit's mission, as approved by the appropriate divisional Vice President.

-Please briefly explain how it links to the College's mission (fitnyc.edu/mission), the divisional mission and the strategic plan (fitnyc.edu/strategic plan).
+State the unit's mission, as approved by the appropriate divisional Vice President, and briefly explain how it links to the College's mission (fitnyc.edu/mission), the divisional mission and the strategic plan (fitnyc.edu/strategic plan).
 Further information on writing a mission statement can be found in Attachment 1.
-Units covered by the CAS Professional Standards, particularly those located in Enrollment Management and Student Success, may want to refer to these standards in creating the mission statement.